 You're welcome to email Alice and ask her a question regarding your lifestyle and current dietary habits.
 She can be contacted on firstname.lastname@example.org

 Book an Appointment:

 You do not have to be a Fertility Associates patient to make an appointment to see Alice.
-To book a phone or Skype consultation, please click here.
+To book a consultation, please click here.